saveourtool/diktat/info/guide/guide-chapter-6.md

 }
 ```

-**Prefer:**
+**prefer data classes:**
 ```kotlin
 data class Test1(var a: Int = 0, var b: Int = 0)
 ```

-**Exception #1**: Note, that data classes cannot be abstract, open, sealed or inner, that's why these types of classes cannot be changed to data class.
+**Exception #1**: Note, that data classes cannot be abstract, open, sealed or inner, that's why these types of classes cannot be changed to a data class.

-**Exception #2**: No need to convert a class to data class in case this class extends some other class or implements an interface.
+**Exception #2**: No need to convert a class to data class if this class extends some other class or implements an interface.

-### <a name="r6.1.3"></a> Rule 6.1.3: Do not use the primary constructor if it is empty and has no sense.
+### <a name="r6.1.3"></a> Rule 6.1.3: Do not use the primary constructor if it is empty or useless.
-The primary constructor is part of the class header: it goes after the class name (and optional type parameters).
+The primary constructor is a part of the class header; it goes after the class name and (optional) type parameters but can be omitted if it is useless.
-But in is useless - it can be omitted.

 **Invalid example**:
 ```kotlin